woodendoors7/NuclearOptionDocs/static/pages/IRM-S1/index.md

-The **IRM-S1** is an Air-to-Air or Ground-to-Air low range heat seeking missile that is used for targeting and destroying air targets from lighter aircraft or ground air defense vehicles.
+The **IRM-S1** is an Air-to-Air and Ground-to-Air low range heat seeking missile that is used for targeting and destroying air targets from lighter aircraft or ground air defense vehicles.

 # Details
 ---